 Since the attack, Tunisia's tourism levels, being one of it main trades, has crashed, causing around 192 hotels to close their doors within six months of the attack.
 One of these hotels includes the Imperial Marhaba Hotel, what has since tried to reopen, but has been unsuccessful.

-The British Foreign and Commonwealth Office has extended its advice against all travel to some areas of Tunisia, and all but essential travel to the rest of the country.
+The British Foreign, Commonwealth & Development Office has extended its advice against all travel to some areas of Tunisia, and all but essential travel to the rest of the country.

 Since a further attack in November 2015, A state of emergency has been declared in Tunisia, as further attacks are said to be highly likely.